 The Wichita YMCA will once again offer a series of adult cooking classes for parents and caregivers.

-These hands-on classes, called Cooking Matters, are focused on helping pregnant women, parents, or caregivers of kids learn how to make healthy, nutritious meals on a budget.
+These hands-on classes, called Cooking Matters, are focused on helping parents, pregnant women, or caregivers of kids learn how to make healthy, nutritious meals on a budget.
 It’s especially helpful for parents or caregivers from lower-income households because you’ll learn how to stretch that grocery budget!

 FREE childcare opportunities are available up to the age of 7.

 The six-week series of classes are free, and are being held at various YMCA locations in the Wichita area.
 There are still upcoming classes open to new registrations.